 --feature-refflag and declares the set of Feature Barcode reagents in use in the experiment.
 For each unique Feature Barcode used, this file declares a feature name and identifier, the unique Feature Barcode sequence associated with this reagent, and a pattern indicating how to extract the Feature Barcode sequence from the read sequence.
 See Feature Barcode Reference for details on how to construct the feature reference.

-After creating the CSV files, run cellranger count:
+After creating the CSV files and customizing the code in red, run cellranger count:

-The complete set of arguments to cellranger count are covered in Single-Sample Analysis.
+The complete set of arguments to cellranger count are covered in Single-Library Analysis.

 you must declare the